AttackOnJasper/University-notes/notes/fl-studio/fl-studio.md

    - Mixer
    - Browser

-### Terminologies
+# Terminologies
-- VST (Virtual Studio Technology): an audio plug-in software interface that integrates software synthesizers and effects units into digital audio workstations
-- MIDI (Musical Instrument Digital Interface): a technical standard that describes a communications protocol, digital interface, and electrical connectors that connect a wide variety of electronic musical instruments, computers, and related audio devices for playing, editing and recording music.
+1. MIDI (Musical Instrument Digital Interface): a technical standard that describes a communications protocol, digital interface, and electrical connectors that connect a wide variety of electronic musical instruments, computers, and related audio devices for playing, editing and recording music.
+1. VST (Virtual Studio Technology): an audio plug-in software interface that integrates software synthesizers and effects units into digital audio workstations

-### Menu Bar
+# Menu Bar
+## Files
-#### Export music
+### Export
-- Mode
+- Modes
-   - Pattern
+   1. Pattern
-   - Full song
+   1. Full song
+   1. Project Bones
 - Format
    - Wave: minimal impact to original quality
    - **OGG**: no gap before start & after end
 - Bit rate: higher -> better quality

-#### Import Music
+### Import Music
 - All music resources can be directly dragged into panels or tracks
+- Note for apple music file format m4a, we need to convert it into wav format in the Music app first.

-#### Edits
+## Edits
 - **Undo / Redo** can be done via `EDIT` (`Ctrl + Z`) or History panel on the left
 - **Copy / Paste / Move** can be done via holding `shift` and drag the pattern or `Ctrl + b`

-#### Other
+## Other
 - `Beats per bar` and `Steps per beat` can be edited in `project settings`
 - Tempo helper should be on at the beginning of beat making phase

-## Playlist
+# Playlist
 - Zoom
    - Vertically: small dot button on the top right
    - Horizontally: drag the size of the moving bar